 - Preparation for an investment

-- Recruiting students across a range of subject areas including IT, Business, Law or Journalism/Social media through Careers Hub
+- Recruiting students across a range of subject areas including IT, Business, Law, and Journalism/Social media

 Our clinic sessions operate every Tuesday evening (6:30-8:30pm) during term time (early October to mid-December and late January to early April).